The annealing temperature is the temperature at which the PCR primers bind to the complementary template region, usually is between 50ºC to 68ºC.

 Wrapping up:

-PCR annealing temperature isn’t the only factor that influences final results.
-Many things such as primer designing, ingredient concentration, reaction buffer, reagents used and template quality & quantity have a definite role too.
+The PCR annealing temperature isn’t the only factor that influences final results.
+Many things such as primer design, ingredient concentration, reaction buffer, reagents used and template quality & quantity have a definite role too.
 So achieving a successful amplification isn’t that much easy.
 One needs to have huge experience and expertise.

 That’s all for today’s topic, feel free to ask anything.